-Any biological topic of an advanced level of difficulty, not listed in the College Bulletin, and mutually agreed upon by a professor who lectures and laboratories offered per week.
-Prerequisites: BIOL 1501 or 1502 OR 1503 and permission of the instructor..
+Any biological topic of an advanced level of difficulty, not listed in the College Bulletin, and mutually agreed upon by a professor who is qualified in the subject and a group of students, may be offered if there is sufficient demand.
+Credit will vary with the number of lectures and laboratories offered per week.
+Prerequisites: BIOL 1501 or 1502 OR 1503 and permission of the instructor.